-Add a twist to your BBQ with these vegan jackfruit pulled pork buns – rich, smoky and dense yet light and nutritious.
-You’ve got very good chances of having even the biggest fans of pork coming back for seconds, so be prepared.
+Add a twist to your BBQ with these vegan ‘pulled pork’ burgers with jackfruit – rich, smoky, dense yet light and nutritious.
+You’ve got all the chances of having even the biggest fans of pork coming back for seconds, so be prepared!

 I feel like I’m rather behind with the whole ‘vegan pulled pork’ craze.
-I only discovered jackfruit a few months ago (I must have lived under a rock I guess) and I really can’t believe how much I’ve been missing out on the ‘magic’ of this ingredient!
+Can you believe that I only discovered jackfruit a few months ago (must have been living under a rock!)
+Now I know just how much I’ve been missing out on the ‘magic’ of this ingredient.

 So, what the heck is jackfruit?
-Jackfruit is believed to have originated in Southern India thousands of years ago but is now widely cultivated in South East Asia, South America, Australia and the Caribbean.
+It is believed to have originated in Southern India thousands of years ago but is now widely cultivated in South East Asia, South America, Australia and the Caribbean.
 Jackfruit grows on trees (you guessed it, jack fruit trees!) with a single tree being able to produce 2 to 3 tonnes of fruit per year!
-That’s one very fertile tree my friends!

-High in fibre and low in fat, jackfruit is a whole-food meat alternative (thanks to its ‘meaty’ texture) which also contains iron, potassium and calcium.
-So, my friends, if you are watching your diet and calorie intake (or if you’re a gym junkie like me), you really have to give jackfruit a try.
-It’s a great ingredient to stash in your cupboard if you’re on a plantbased or vegetarian diet too.
+High in fibre and low in fat, jackfruit is a whole-food meat alternative, thanks to its ‘meaty’ texture.
+It also contains iron, potassium and calcium.
+So, my friends, if you are watching your diet and calorie intake, you really have to give jackfruit a try.
+It’s a great ingredient to stash in your cupboard if you’re on a plant-based or vegetarian diet too.

 So, where the heck do you buy jackfruit?
-Unless you fancy booking a flight to South India (which is actually on my travel list, so I hope I can hop over there one day in the not-too-distant future), you can find canned jackfruit in Asian or Indian supermarkets in the UK or the good old Amazon (and that’s where I got mine from).
+Unless you fancy booking a flight to South India (which is actually on my travel list), you can find tinned jackfruit in Asian or Indian supermarkets in the UK or Amazon.
 Just make sure you buy jackfruit in water, not syrup.